 While your workers continue to adjust to remote work, at Taylor & Francis we’ve been working hard to make that transition as easy as possible for our employees and customers.

-We recognize that flexible access to research is key, and we want to share some of our best tips and advice for ensuring successful research from home, offices and anywhere.
+We wanted to share some of our best tips and advice for ensuring successful research from home, offices and anywhere.

 1. Supporting your Authors & Researchers